Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 Most metrics are recorded every 30 seconds except IPC, FLOPS, Main Memory Bandwidth and Power Consumption.
 The latter are determined every 60 seconds, as they are a combination of different hardware counters, which leads to a higher measurement overhead.
-Depending on the architecture, metrics such as FLOPS can require multiplexing, since single and double precision FLOPS cannot be measured simultaneously.
+Depending on the architecture, metrics such as normalized FLOPS (2 x double-precision + 1 x single-precision) can require multiplexing, since single and double precision FLOPS cannot be measured simultaneously.

 !!! hint